-Wanna "waste away again"?
+Wanna "Waste away again"?
 Be my guest.

 No, really.
 Definitely go to Margaritaville Key West.
 It's a Key West institution--you have to go.
 If you're a fan.

-Opened in 1987, and the first of what has become a HUGE empire of restaurants, casinos, resorts and merchandise, the place is a Key West institution.
+Opened in 1987, and the first of what has become a HUGE empire of restaurants, casinos, resorts and merchandise, again, the place is a Key West institution.
 Usually busy, they have live music almost daily, and are open daily (although they close at Midnight--early for Key West).
-Known for it's (wait for it) Margaritas, as well as for it's (here it comes) Cheeseburger in Paradise, what really makes the place popular is it's owner, James William Buffett.
+Known for it's (wait for it) Margaritas, as well as for it's (here it comes) Cheeseburger in Paradise, what really makes the place popular is it's former owner, James William Buffett.

 Born in 1946 in Mississippi, Jimmy Buffett started out as a country singer in Nashville in the late 60's.
 He did a lot of busking there (street performing) before coming down to Key West with fellow Country Singer Jerry Jeff Walker in 1971.
 After falling in love with it (as all of us transplants have), he decided to stay, and basically invents the "Trop (tropical) Rock" genre.

 And what is Trop Rock, you ask?
 Trop Rock is exactly what you get when a White male Country Music singer goes to the Caribbean and smokes too many joints.

 It was Buffett's 1977 album Changes in Latitudes, Changes in Attitudes that "Margaritaville" was on.
 And Key West has never been the same.
 Jeez.